 - Women’s Law Caucus

-Our law students have many opportunities to share their unique and diverse perspectives with the New England Law community, from their classmates to alumni across the legal spectrum.
+Our law students have many opportunities to share their unique perspectives and backgrounds with the New England Law community, from their classmates to alumni across the legal spectrum.
 Among these events, prospective students are invited to Diversity Day, which introduces students to their future classmates and professors.
-Once enrolled, students are invited to our Minority Alumni Welcome Reception, held each fall, where they can meet alumni and get law school and career advice.
+Once enrolled, students are invited to our Multicultural Alumni and Students Reception, held each fall, where they can meet alumni and get law school and career advice.

 Career Opportunities for Students of Color